Rue Radziwill

 The Rue Radziwill is a street in the 1st arrondissement of Paris.
 It starts at 1 rue des Petits-Champs and ends in a dead end.
-It was named after Polish Prince, politician and one of the wealthiest men in Europe Karol Stanisław Radziwiłł.
+It was named after Polish nobleman and politician Karol Stanisław Radziwiłł.

 History

-The street was originally called the rue Neuve des Bons Enfants.
+The street was originally called the Rue Neuve des Bons Enfants.
 It was created in 1640 on land that Cardinal Richelieu had purchased in 1634.

-It ended on the rue Baillif, which has since been removed.
+It ended on the Rue Baillif, which has since been removed.

-The musician François Couperin moved to the rue Neuve des Bons Enfants in 1724, where he stayed the rest of his life.
+The musician François Couperin moved to the Rue Neuve des Bons Enfants in 1724, where he stayed the rest of his life.
 The area was popular with musicians, particularly those who worked at the nearby Académie Royale de Musique.